hypercore-protocol/hyperdrive-daemon-client/README.md

 __If you're a new user, it's recommended to use [`hyperdrive`](https://github.com/hypercore-protocol/hyperdrive) directly, using a `RemoteCorestore` instance connected to Hyperspace.
 Check out the Hyperspace docs for examples.__

 __For existing users, the most recent update (v2) works with Hyperspace, and is designed to replicate the v1 functionality with minimal breaking changes.
 See [`UPGRADE.md`]() for more info.__

----

-A Node client library and CLI tool for interacting with the Hyperdrive daemon.

-Implements the RPC methods defined in the [`hyperdrive-schemas`](https://github.com/andrewosh/hyperdrive-schemas) repo.

 ## Installation
 `npm i hyperdrive-daemon-client --save`